What It's Like To Be On A Competitive All-Female Gaming Team

 At LAN events, in-person gaming competitions where the trash talk comes off the screen and into real life, male opponents will target stereotypes about female gamers to try to get a competitive edge.
 As Emily puts it, they'll say things to "get into your head."

-"I think my favourite misconception is that we're all fat and ugly," Alexis says sarcastically.
+"I think my favorite misconception is that we're all fat and ugly," Alexis says sarcastically.
 "That's one we've all heard before."

 While these sorts of superficial criticisms and trolling comments might be more expected online, where the gamers typing them can hide behind the anonymity of their screens, they can sting in person.
 "I think one of the worst things a guy can do is target a woman's insecurities over a video game," Alexis adds.